Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Introduction

 The artificial intelligence domain has undergone a massive transformation recently, driven by the emergence of Large Language Models (LLMs) such as Gemini~\cite{team2023gemini}, GPT-4~\cite{achiam2023gpt}, Llama~\cite{touvron2023llama}, and DeepSeek~\cite{liu2024deepseek}.
 The success of these models has triggered a surge in research activity, with over 182,000 models now available on Hugging Face.

-Behind this research enthusiasm, we can observe two main points~\cite{chen2025harnessing,jiang2023llm}: 1) \textit{Persistent performance concerns}: Although large language models can be easily deployed for zero-shot or in-context few-shot inference, they still face common performance issues, such as limited accuracy, hallucinations, and misalignment with human goals; 2) \textit{The varying strengths and weaknesses of LLMs}: These models display significant behavioral differences, primarily driven by variations in their architecture, scale, training data, dictionary, tokenization and methodology.
+Behind this research enthusiasm, we can observe two main points~\cite{jiang2023llm}: 1) \textit{Persistent performance concerns}: Although large language models can be easily deployed for zero-shot or in-context few-shot inference, they still face common performance issues, such as limited accuracy, hallucinations, and misalignment with human goals; 2) \textit{The varying strengths and weaknesses of LLMs}: These models display significant behavioral differences, primarily driven by variations in their architecture, scale, training data, dictionary, tokenization and methodology.
 Consequently, their responses to the same prompt often diverge.
-With the above two points in mind and inspired by the spirit of Ensemble Learning~\cite{dong2020survey}, it is reasonable to suggest that relying on a single LLM—even one with a high public ranking or other criteria—may not be the optimal strategy for every user query.
-Instead, it might be more advantageous to simultaneously consider multiple LLM candidates (which are usable out-of-the-box) and leverage their distinct strengths.
+With the above two points in mind and inspired by the spirit of Ensemble Learning~\cite{dong2020survey}, it is reasonable to suggest that it is advantageous to simultaneously consider multiple LLMs (which are usable out-of-the-box) and leverage their distinct strengths.
 This concept is the core focus of the burgeoning field of LLM Ensemble~\cite{chen2025harnessing}.

-As LLM Ensemble gains increasing attention, one well-established class of solutions—\textit{ensemble-after-inference} (also known as \textit{post-hoc ensemble}) methods~\cite{jiang2023llm,lv2024urg,tekin2024llm,li2024more,guha2024smoothie,si2023getting}—has emerged.
-These methods include the following two representative approaches~\cite{chen2025harnessing}: